getapid/apid/site/content/docs/reference/overview.md

 +++
 title = "Overview"
-description = "an overview of the structure of the yaml configuration file" template = "docs/article.html" sort_by = weight weight = 10
+description = "the structure of the YAML configuration file" template = "docs/article.html" sort_by = weight
+weight = 10